cmap/psp/README.md

   python dry/test_dry.py
   ```

 For more information, please refer to the instructions in the [spec for PSP](https://docs.google.com/a/broadinstitute.com/document/d/1A6-q4ss4JuP-pDkBKMpnCvA2C4KT6JaSxlv6eX2fnx4/edit?usp=sharing "Spec for PSP").

+The spec contains several of the most common uses of the PSP repo.

 Components
 ----------